matehuslucena/bowling-api/README.md

 <code>$ rails server</code>

-To start a new game make a POST request to
+To start a new game do a POST request to

 <code>http://localhost:3000/v1/games</code>

-To register a new throw make a PUT request to
+To register a new throw do a PUT request to

 <code>http://localhost:3000/v1/games/:game_id?knocked_pins=:number_of_knocked_pins</code>

-To check scores of a game make a GET request to
+To check scores of a game do a GET request to

 <code>http://localhost:3000/v1/games/game_id</code>